 What can design do to trigger and support grass-roots social innovations?

 After noticing the trend to try to solve what is lacking in society yourself, rather than relying on official channels such as local governments and institutions, I designed Micro Utopias, a user-driven model for a new social idyll.

 It’s both a physical space and a digital platform.
 The idea is that members of a community can use both areas to collaborate and offer new and unexpected services, filling a local void.

 Any external partner, such as a second-hand shop, school or bar can adopt the model and offer the use of materials and venues.

 In this way supply meets need in a spontaneous way, encouraging the use of common goods and stimulating reciprocity as an alternative currency.

 The possibilities are as limitless as the available resources.
-What at first may look like a random mix of materials, can create surprising results: rowing machines and slide projections of seascapes create an innovative gym experience, and when excess bubble wrap encounters a yoga teacher, there are diy yoga mats for all.
+What at first may look like a random mix of materials, can create surprising results: rowing machines and slide projections of seascapes create an innovative gym experience and so on.
 Such a community-driven model is often the easiest, fastest and most reliable answer; A bottom-up long-term solution created by a common action.